-It’s hard to envisage an act of their stature coming back with quite the impact that Steps managed in 2017.
-And we’ve still got their 21-date Party On The Dancefloor tour to look forward to later this year.
+It’s hard to envisage an act of their stature coming back with quite the impact that Steps managed in 2017 (and 2018).
+Their Party On The Dancefloor tour moved seamlessly into Summer Of Steps.
+Do supports Blue, Aqua and Saara Aalto foreshadow a Steps Eurovision bow?

-Read on for reasons including it’s our last entry before Brexit, so let’s go out with a bang
+Read on for reasons including it’s our first entry after Brexit, so let’s go out with a bang

 Queers is a series of eight monologues which marks 50 years since the Sexual Offences Act of 1967 began the decriminalisation process for homosexuality between men and celebrates the British gay experience over the last century.